lmoresi/lmoresi.github.io/pages/ComputationalGeodynamics/NumericalMethodsPrimer/NumericalMethodsPrimer-3.md

 \newcommand{\Emerald }[1]{\textcolor[rgb]{0.0,0.7,0.3}{ #1}}
 \\]

 We now move on to look at a different problem which also brings a few surprises when we attempt to find a straightforward numerical treatment.
+Specifically, the equations that govern transport of a quantity by a moving fluid (advection).
+This seems pretty straightforward as we simply have to account for a concentration being moved around by a velocity vector field.
+There are multiple tricks involved in doing this accurately.

 ## Generalizing from the Simplest Example